js-data-tools/js-helpers/docs/ref/modules.md

 **`Description`**

-This function by itself does not iterate the source collection, it just creates a wrapper iterator.
+This function does not iterate the source collection by itself, it just creates a wrapper iterator.
 When caller asks for the next entry, the wrapper iterator delegates the call to the internal (source) iterator, then applies the given transformation function on that entry and returns the transformation result to caller.